-Designing Robotic Systems and Their Interactions with the Physical World.DynSysLab Vision
+Designing Robotic Systems and Their Interactions with the Physical World.LearnSysLab Vision

-Welcome to the Dynamic Systems Lab at the University of Toronto Institute for Aerospace Studies.
+Welcome to the Learning Systems and Robotics Lab (formerly the Dynamic Systems Lab) at the Technical University of Munich and the University of Toronto Institute for Aerospace Studies.
 The group is led by Prof. Angela Schoellig.

 Our research is motivated by the vision of a seamless interaction of robotic systems with the physical world.
 In particular, our research interests are centered around the challenges associated with robots operating in increasingly unstructured, uncertain and changing environments, and over long periods of time.
 These situations challenge current robot designs, which rely on knowing the specifics of the environment and task ahead of time in order to operate safely and efficiently.